 Different machines take different lengths of time to pre-heat but we usually aim to turn on our machine around 10 minutes before we intend to brew.
 This isn’t essential but does help a lot as temperature matters a lot for espresso.

 Once the machine is warmed up pour boiling water into the cup(s) you intend to use.
 Some machines will have a hot water spout you can use but if not simply boil the kettle and use that.
 This helps keep the coffee warm and helps you enjoy drinking it 🙂

-Following this, place your portafilter on to scales and tare the weight.
+Following this, place your portafilter on to the scale and tare the weight.
 If you are not using scales then obviously you don’t need to do this but we do recommend buying some as it will help with consistency and precision.

 Step Three – Dose